opentargets-archive/roadmap/README.md

-# Project planning repo
+# Roadmap repository
 - feature requests
-- bugs
-- user issues
-- etc..
+- enhancement requests

 ## Is My Thing a Epic (a.k.a.
 Feature) ?